-(Updated: May 2018.
-After completing our South America tour and touring in the PNW of the USA, we felt it was important to update this post with new apps.
+(Updated: April 2019.
+After completing our South America tour and touring in the PNW of the USA and moving to Spain, we felt it was important to update this post with new apps.
 We often get questions about specific apps and our intention is to cover applications that are useful for offline mapping tools for cycle touring, not tracking distances, or social features.